ibm-cloud-docs/power-iaas/getting-started-PER.md

 PER is not supported in existing {{site.data.keyword.powerSys_notm}} workspaces.
 To use PER, you need to create a new workspace.

-The automated migration of your existing network is not supported, but if your existing workspaces are in a PER-enabled workspace and use a Transit Gateway based Cloud Connection, you can easily connect to new PER network instances.
+The automated migration of your existing network is not supported, but if your existing workspaces are in a PER-enabled data center and use a Transit Gateway based Cloud Connection, you can easily connect to new PER network instances.

 Existing {{site.data.keyword.powerSys_notm}} workspaces continue to support Cloud Connection and VPNaaS.